 - He's all but said to be alive during part 6 by the narration.

 - And he's explicitly said to be alive in Fugo's side story.

-Diavolo is the son of Cars.Hear me out on this.
-Every part of Cars is a live, viable organism, capable of endless adaptation.
-As Cars was banished from the Earth, one or more pieces of him broke off, and remained in orbit for years before finally falling to Earth.
-A piece of Cars wound up in an all-women's prison, where it somehow impregnated one of the inmates (Green Baby shows that stranger conceptions are possible).
-Her child was born after a strange pregnancy, and developed mostly normally until it had developed enough that Cars' personality began to take over - at that point, Diavolo abruptly began trying to obliterate all signs of his own existence while spreading the stone arrowheads (to create a new race of superbeings for his dominion of the world to "feed on"), and his original personality was suppressed into Doppio.
+Diavolo is the son of Kars.Hear me out on this.
+Every part of Kars is a live, viable organism, capable of endless adaptation.
+As Kars was banished from the Earth, one or more pieces of him broke off, and remained in orbit for years before finally falling to Earth.
+A piece of Kars wound up in an all-women's prison, where it somehow impregnated one of the inmates (Green Baby shows that stranger conceptions are possible).
+Her child was born after a strange pregnancy, and developed mostly normally until it had developed enough that Kars' personality began to take over - at that point, Diavolo abruptly began trying to obliterate all signs of his own existence while spreading the stone arrowheads (to create a new race of superbeings for his dominion of the world to "feed on"), and his original personality was suppressed into Doppio.
 Note that both prefer to go virtually (but not quite) shirtless, have flowing pink hair, and talk about being "at the top" while displaying almost no emotion.

 - Even more interesting if...

 - Impossible.
 Didn't you read Kars' bio?
 SEX: USELESS

 The Stand Arrows are pieces of Kars' body.Consider: they fell from space, have strange abilities which somehow make physical the effects of The Ripple, and are otherwise unexplained.
 Maybe Requiem wasn't trying to turn Earth's life into that of another world, but causing it to mutate into the traits of other beings from Earth, similar to Kars' "Ultimate Lifeform" abilities.

 - The Stand Arrows would most likely predate Kars' defeat, though.